WaterReporter/api-reference/README.md

 The Water Reporter API uses API keys to authenticate requests.
 You can view and manage your API keys in your Water Reporter dashboard.

-Your API keys carry many privileges, so be sure to keep them secure!
+Your API keys carry many privileges so be sure to keep them secure!
 Do not share your API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

 ## Errors